Ellen Peel1

 M, #84007, b.
 7 February 1888, d.
 8 April 1918

-Lt.-Col. Walter Robert Stewart fought in the First World War.
-He was decorated with the Military Cross (M.C.).1 He was decorated with the Companion, Distinguished Service Order (D.S.O.).1
+He fought in the First World War.2 He gained the rank of Captain and Brevet Major in the Rifle Brigade.2 He was awarded the Military Cross (M.C.)2 He was awarded the Distinguished Service Order (D.S.O.)2

-Children of Lt.-Col. Walter Robert Stewart and Esme Winifred Mary Grenfell
+Children of Lt.-Col. Walter Robert Stewart and Esmé Winifred Mary Grenfell

 Citations